bengwall/angular-tips-and-tricks/README.md

 Routing
 -------

-* Use the Angular UI router over Angular's build in router.
+* Use the Angular UI Router over Angular's build in router.
 It provides child views, routing by state, and much more.
 * Use the `resolve` property to resolve dependencies before control is handed to a controller and the page displays.
 This will reduce flickering during page transitions when retrieving data via REST calls needed for the view.
 Here is a very good [tutorial and example](http://blog.brunoscopelliti.com/show-route-only-after-all-promises-are-resolved)
+* The current state is `$state.current.name`.

 REST calls
 ----------